zarela/job-tracker/README.md

 * Add links to professional profiles such as LinkedIn, Resume, GA Profile so user can copy and paste when applying to a job.
 * A user can search through the jobs listing by: jobs applied, level of interest or date.
+* Add favorites page (model will need to be modified).

 ## Model Used
 ```